 Certified financial managers, who may have specific titles like comptroller, treasurer, or finance officer, oversee the monetary affairs and transactions of organizations.
-They are frequently employed by large corporations, banks, government agencies, non-profits, small business and other organizations.
-Common duties of certified financial managers include monitoring cash flow, preparing income statements, balance sheets and budgets, complying with regulatory requirements and overseeing accounting and auditing.
+They are frequently employed by large corporations, banks, government agencies, non-profits, small businesses, and other organizations.
+Common duties of certified financial managers include monitoring cash flow, preparing income statements, balance sheets, and budgets, complying with regulatory requirements, and overseeing accounting and auditing.

 Employment and Economic Outlook

-The employment growth for financial managers, which includes certified financial managers, may be slower than average; the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, projects that employment in this field should grow by 9% from 2012-2022.
-Median annual earnings for this field in 2012 were $109,740.
+The employment growth for financial managers, which includes certified financial managers, is expected to be average; the U.S. Bureau of Labor Statistics (BLS) projects that employment in this field should grow by 7% from 2014 to 2024.
+Median annual earnings for this field in 2015 were $117,990.

-If researching market trends and the economic performance of business stocks sounds appealing consider becoming a financial analyst.
-Financial analysts examine businesses to determine current valuation, compile data and create written reports, select investment options for a portfolio and present recommendations to the client.
-Bachelor's degrees in areas such as engineering, mathematics, economics, statistics and finance are all acceptable education options for this career.
+If researching market trends and the economic performance of business stocks sounds appealing, consider becoming a financial analyst.
+Financial analysts examine businesses to determine current valuation, compile data and create written reports, select investment options for a portfolio, and present recommendations to the client.
+Bachelor's degrees in areas such as engineering, mathematics, economics, statistics, and finance are all acceptable education options for this career.
 Industry licensure may be required, but most employers sponsor this pursuit after hire.
-In 2012, the BLS determined that 253,000 people nationwide were employed as financial analysts and these workers received a median income of $76,950.
-According to BLS data, faster than average job growth is projected for this field between 2012 and 2022.
+In 2015, the BLS determined that these workers received a median income of $80,310.
+According to BLS data, a faster-than-average job growth of 12% is projected for this field between 2014 and 2024.

 Personal Financial Advisor